Andy Haydon: Attempted comeback in politics

-Haydon has four children with his deceased wife, Mary Leishman.
-He is currently married to Sherry Franklin, the widow of Ben Franklin, Haydon's successor as mayor of Nepean.
+In 2007, Haydon married Sherry Franklin, the widow of Ben Franklin, Haydon's successor as mayor of Nepean.

+Haydon died on October 28, 2024, at the age of 91.

 Honours

 Andrew Haydon Park on the Ottawa River and Andrew Haydon Hall, the city council chambers at Ottawa City Hall, were named after him.
 Carleton University offers a scholarship in his name each year to a student in an engineering program.